py2ai/py2ai.github.io/_posts/2021-03-17-How-to-install-OpenCV-in-Rasspberry-Pi.md

 ---
 layout: post
 title: How to easily install OpenCv in Raspberry Pi boards
-categories: [Socket Programming Series]
+categories: [Raspberry Pi Programming Series]
 mathjax: true
-featured-img: None
 summary: This tutorial is about installing Open CV library in Raspberry Pi
 ---

 Hi! friends, Raspberry Pi boards come with a lot of powerful features like an 8MP camera with video streaming capabilities.
 OpenCv can help us alot in properly utilizing these capabilities for a plethora of amazing applications.